Smailholm Tower: Sir Walter Scott

 The tower provided inspiration to Sir Walter Scott, who visited his paternal grandfather here when still a boy.
 Scott spent considerable time at the tower during his youth, reportedly for the benefit of his health.
 Smailholm provides the setting for Scott's ballad The Eve of St John, and also appears in Marmion.

 As a result of Scott's poetry, his uncle restored the tower, making it safe, around 1800.
-Turner visited Smailholm with Scott in the author's later years; his sketch of the tower was included in Scott's Poetical Works.
-Turner's journey with Scott traced scenes from Marmion, and not long after this, the pioneer of photography Fox Talbot repeated Turner's itinerary, publishing what is considered to be the first photographic travelogue or tourist coffee-table book, Sun Pictures in Scotland in homage to both Scott and Turner.
+J. M. W. Turner visited Smailholm with Scott in the author's later years; his sketch of the tower was included in Scott's Poetical Works.
+Turner's journey with Scott traced scenes from Marmion, and not long after this, the English pioneer of photography Henry Fox Talbot repeated Turner's itinerary, publishing what is considered to be the first photographic travelogue or tourist coffee-table book, Sun Pictures in Scotland in homage to both Scott and Turner.

 In popular culture

-Smailholm Tower was the centerpiece of the children's adventure novel In the Keep of Time by Margaret J. Anderson, in which four English children staying with their aged Aunt Grace travel through time by means of a magical key, first to the time of James II, then to a future after the fall of civilization.
+Smailholm Tower was the centrepiece of the children's adventure novel In the Keep of Time by Margaret J. Anderson, in which four English children staying with their aged Aunt Grace travel through time by means of a magical key, first to the time of James II, then to a future after the fall of civilization.

-It also features in the book Smailhom by C. L. Williams, in which thirteen-year-old Wynn discovers a miniature village hidden close to Smailholm Tower.
+It also features in the book Smailholm by C. L. Williams, in which thirteen-year-old Wynn discovers a miniature village hidden close to Smailholm Tower.